Student Conduct System

 In addition to the rights indicated in the procedures described below, students have the following rights in all student conduct cases:

 - The right to be considered exemplary until violations of policy have been established.

 - The right to receive the charge and findings of the student conduct body orally and/or in writing.

-- A student is allowed to bring in a support person as a student conduct advisor.
-The student conduct advisor is only for a party’s emotional support.
-An advisor may not communicate with the investigator, hearing panel, or hearing officer at any meeting, hearing, or appeal.
-That person must be a member of the Carthage community and may not hold a license to practice law, serve on the Board of Trustees, or be the parent/guardian of the student.
+- A student is allowed to bring in a support person that is only for a party’s emotional support.
+A support person may not communicate with the investigator or hearing officer at any meeting, hearing, or appeal.
+The support person must be a member of the Carthage community.
+The support person may not hold a license to practice law, serve on the Carthage College Board of Trustees, or be the parent/guardian of the student.
 The hearing officer, at their sole discretion, may grant permission for others to attend the hearing in a limited capacity.

 - The right to challenge the hearing officer’s objectivity in the case.
-The Vice President for Student Affairs/Dean of Students or his/her designee shall rule on any such challenges.
+The Dean of Students or his/her designee shall rule on any such challenges.

 - The right not to be a witness against oneself.

 - The right to request postponements of student conduct proceedings for just cause.